opnfv/armband/docs/installation-instruction.rst

 ====================================================================================================================
-OPNFV Installation instruction for the AArch64 Brahmaputra 3.0 release of OPNFV when using Fuel as a deployment tool
+OPNFV Installation instruction for the AArch64 Colorado 1.0 release of OPNFV when using Fuel as a deployment tool
 ====================================================================================================================

 License